QuentinRa/blog.quentinra.dev/info/ocaml/interm/zippers.md

 This zipper here would be used if you got one big list but want to place a cursor where you are.
-You can either go to left (move an element from left to right or from right to left) or delete an previous/next element...
+You can either go to left (move an element from left to right or from right to left) or delete a previous/next element...

 You might not use them right now but they are quite helpful and convenient.